 Use in Terminal

-The terminal workflow sends work to a coding tool, updates work, and runs local workers without switching back to the browser.
+The terminal workflow sends work to a coding tool, updates work records, and runs local agents from the CLI.

 Before you start

 Install the CLI, sign in, and choose a workspace from CLI.
-After that, use the terminal to send work, inspect records, or start local workers.
+After that, use the terminal to send work, inspect records, or start local agents.

 Configure the launch targets you want one send to use: